OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 User-defined functions that are programmed in C or C++ and that use the C API (XLL add-in functions) generally perform faster than user-defined functions that are developed using VBA or Automation (XLA or Automation add-ins).
 For more information, see  [Developing Excel 2010 XLLs](http://msdn.microsoft.com/library/dd27ae4d-ef97-47db-885c-ddd955816900%28Office.14%29.aspx).

-XLM functions can also be fast, because they use the same tightly coupled API as C XLL add-in functions.
 The performance of VBA user-defined functions is sensitive to how you program and call them.